flaneurette/Health-Library/Documents/Electronics/Wave-Shielding/README.md

 - Good materials: copper > aluminum > steel (conductivity and corrosion resistant)
 - Mesh rule: holes ≤ λ/10
 - Continuity matters: all metal pieces must touch for shielding to work

-> Faraday cages are effective, but full-home RF shielding is impractical for everyday life.
-Wired networking and selective Wi-Fi use are a much simpler way to minimize exposure.